richardsonlima/synapsense/README.md

 ## Summary

-pyicl is designed to provide a structured and modular approach to managing context in applications that utilize Large Language Models.
-By offering tools to manage, build, optimize, and experiment with contextual examples, pyicl aims to make In-Context Learning more accessible and effective, allowing users to maximize the potential of LLMs in various use cases.
+synapsense is designed to provide a structured and modular approach to managing context in applications that utilize Large Language Models.
+By offering tools to manage, build, optimize, and experiment with contextual examples, synapsense aims to make In-Context Learning more accessible and effective, allowing users to maximize the potential of LLMs in various use cases.
 The planned components, such as ContextOptimizer and ExperimentTracker, will further enhance the library’s capabilities, making it a comprehensive solution for context-aware LLM applications.